lewagon/dotfiles/02-OOP/03-Cookbook/Optional-01-Medium-pocket/README.md

 This time you'll code without any help, `rake` will only give you style offenses 👌

-Feel free to try and do TDD on this challenge, with help from the previous days livecodes corrections.
+Feel free to try and do TDD on this challenge, with help from the previous livecodes corrections.

 ### Model